awsdocs/amazon-ec2-user-guide/doc_source/using-public-data-sets.md

 After you have attached the volume to an instance, you need to mount the volume on the instance\.
 For more information, see [Making an Amazon EBS Volume Available for Use on Linux](ebs-using-volumes.md)\.

 If you restored a snapshot to a larger volume than the default for that snapshot, you must extend the file system on the volume to take advantage of the extra space\.
-For more information, see [Modifying the Size, IOPS, or Type of an EBS Volume on Linux](ebs-modify-volume.md)\.
+For more information, see [Modifying the Size, Performance, or Type of an EBS Volume](ebs-modify-volume.md)\.